 The law provides citizens the ability to choose their government in free and fair periodic elections held by secret ballot and based on universal and equal suffrage.

-Participation of Women and Minorities: No laws limit participation of women and members of minorities in the political process, and they did participate.
-Ruling party policy--the Zebra system--provides for 50 percent of Swapo candidates for parliament to be women.
-Virtually all of the country’s ethnic minorities had representatives in parliament and in senior positions in the cabinet.
+Participation of Women and Members of Minority Groups: No law limits participation of women and members of minorities in the political process, and they did participate.
+Virtually all the country’s ethnic minorities had representatives in parliament.
 The president is from the minority Damara ethnic group.
-Historic economic and educational disadvantages, however, limited the participation in politics of some ethnic groups, such as the San and Himba.
+Historic, economic, and educational disadvantages often limited participation in politics by the San and OvaHimba ethnic groups.

 Section 4.
 Corruption and Lack of Transparency in Government

-A number of domestic and international human rights groups operated without government restriction, investigating and publishing their findings on human rights cases.
-Government officials were somewhat cooperative and responsive to their views.
-The Ombudsman’s Office, local human rights NGOs, and the ACC reported NamPol cooperated and assisted in corruption and human rights investigations.
+Several domestic and international human rights groups operated without government restriction, investigating and publishing their findings on human rights cases.
+Government officials were somewhat cooperative and responsive to their views and were tolerant of NGO reports provided to the United Nations highlighting matters not raised by the government or pointing out misleading government statements.
+The Office of the Ombudsman, local human rights NGOs, and the Anti-Corruption Commission reported NamPol cooperated and assisted in human rights investigations.

 Government Human Rights Bodies: There is an autonomous ombudsman with whom government agencies cooperated.
-Observers considered him effective in addressing some corruption and human rights problems.
+Observers considered the ombudsman effective in identifying human rights abuses but stated the office lacked an enforcement mandate or the means to correct problems.

 Rape and Domestic Violence: The law criminalizes rape of men and women, including spousal rape.
-By law rape is defined as the commitment of any sexual act under coercive circumstances.
-The courts tried numerous cases of rape during the year, and the government generally enforced court sentences providing between five and 45 years’ imprisonment for those convicted.
-Factors hampering rape prosecutions included limited police capacity and the withdrawal of allegations by victims after the filing of charges.
-Victims often withdrew charges because they received compensation from the accused; succumbed to family pressure, shame, or threats; or became discouraged at the length of time involved in prosecuting a case.
+The law defines rape as the commission of any sexual act under coercive circumstances.
+The courts tried numerous cases of rape during the year.
+The government generally enforced court sentences of those convicted, which ranged between five and 45 years’ imprisonment.
+Factors hampering rape prosecutions included limited police capacity and the withdrawal of allegations by survivors after filing charges.
+Survivors often withdrew charges because they received compensation from the accused; succumbed to family pressure, shame, or threats; or became discouraged by the length of time involved in prosecuting a case.